Credencial: The Pilgrim’s Passport

-Most importantly, the Credential serves as proof to the Pilgrim’s Office in Santiago that you have walked the Camino in an uninterrupted fashion.
-On arrival at Santiago de Compostela you take your stamped Credencial to the Pilgrim’s Office, who then issue you with a Compostela certificate proving you have followed the Camino de Santiago pilgrimage.
+Most importantly, the Credential serves as proof to the Pilgrim’s Office in Santiago that you have walked the Camino as a Pilgrimage in a Christian sense.
+You must be able to show you have observed the minimum qualifying requirements.
+On arrival at Santiago de Compostela, you take your stamped Credencial to the Pilgrim’s Office, where staff issue you with a Compostela certificate proving you have followed the Camino de Santiago pilgrimage.

-We provide you with the authentic credencial in your information pack, authorised by the Cathedral authorities in Santiago de Compostela.
+We provide you with the authentic credencial in your Camino Travel Pack, authorised by the Cathedral authorities in Santiago de Compostela.

 Compostela: The Pilgrim’s Certificate